-The Department of Education is composed of the Stillman Teacher Education Program (STEP).
-The major function of the Department is the preparation of individuals committed to excellence and to becoming competent teachers.
-The mandate is to provide students with the knowledge, skills, dispositions, curriculum, technology, methods of teaching, assessing and evaluating, field experiences, and personal guidance to foster student interest and ability in educational settings.
+All departments of education are housed within the School of Education.
+Departments and programs include, Stillman Teacher Education Program (STEP), Elementary Education K-6, Collaborative Education K-6, General Science / Biology 6-12, English Language Arts 6-12, Social Science /History 6-12, and Mathematics, 6-12.
+The major function of the department is the preparation of students committed to excellence and to become competent teachers.
+The mandate is to provide students with the knowledge, skills, dispositions, curriculum, technology, methods of teaching, assessing and evaluating, field experiences, and self assessment.
+This mandate fosters student interests and abilities in educational settings.
 The primary focus of the department is to prepare teacher candidates to teach in elementary and/or secondary schools.
-This focus is aligned with the College's mission to render quality leadership and service to society.
+This focus is aligned with both the School of Education's and Stillman College's mission to provide quality leadership and service to society.

-EDUCATION MAJOR Student Learning Outcomes:
+ELEMENTARY EDUCATION MAJOR Student Learning Outcomes:

-Upon the completion of a major in Elementary Education, students will be able to:
+Upon the completion of a major in Elementary Education, students can:

-- Question and analyze concepts theories, structures, and models in the field while acquiring the requisite knowledge, skills, and dispositions to help all students learn.
-(Critical Thinking). - 2.
-Translate instructional plans into active and meaningful learning for all students (Content). - 3.
-Engage in reflection to refine and improve his or her on practice (Communication).
+- Question and analyze concepts, theories, structures, and models in the teaching fields while acquiring the requisite knowledge, skills and dispositions to help exceptional students learn. - Identify, organize, and integrate knowledge, skills, and resources for scholarly growth as well as planning meaningful learning experiences in inclusive K-6 classrooms.

+- 3. Translate instructional plans into active and meaningful learning experiences while engaging in reflection to refine and improve his or her practice. - 4.
+Actively collaborate with the community of educators, students, and other stakeholders to support and enrich the educational process for all students.